-Over the last twenty-five years of digital advertising, brands and agencies sometimes consider what it would take to build their own ad tech versus buying it from a vendor.
+Over the last 25 years of digital advertising, brands and agencies sometimes consider what it would take to build their own ad tech versus buy it from a vendor.

 The perceived pros of building your own ad tech

 Saving money.
 One of the most popular reasons why advertisers even start down this path is that the upfront cost to build their own ad tech often seems way lower than paying the ongoing fees of a tech platform.

 After all, serving a wide variety of advertisers in different channels and industries generally means a large feature set that not every customer needs.
 The idea is that an individual advertiser could build lighter-weight technology that just covers its needs.
 Those recouped dollars can then be reinvested back into working media which holds the potential to generate more conversions and sales.